amzn/smoke-dynamodb/README.md

 let table = generator.with(logger: logger)
 ```

-SmokeDynamoDB uses SwiftNIO for its networking and by default, a new SwiftNIO `EventLoopGroup` will be created for a table to perform that networking.
+SmokeDynamoDB uses SwiftNIO for its networking and by default a new SwiftNIO `EventLoopGroup` will be created for a table to perform that networking.
 Optionally, you can provide an existing `EventLoopGroup` when you create the generator-

 ```swift
 let generator = AWSDynamoDBCompositePrimaryKeyTableGenerator(